 It is also recommended that Representatives be able to practice the rules side of their simulations in preparation for AMUN.
-Next, using the AMUN rules, develop several mock resolutions to discuss.
+Using the AMUN rules and formatting guidelines, develop several mock resolutions to discuss.
 Delegations can then hold a mock session, with each student representing a different nation and using the rules in a real setting.
 This can also give students the opportunity to trade roles as practice for the Conference.
 Note that this method of preparation has also been successful where delegations have held an open conference, including any interested students at their school, not just the members of their class or club.
-AMUN also provides the AMUN Model UN "in a Box" Simulation Guide which can assist Faculty Advisors or club leaders in running practice simulations.

-Please feel free to phone, e-mail or write the AMUN Executive Office at mail@amun.org if you have any questions about the rules.
+AMUN also provides the AMUN Model UN "in a Box" simulation guide to all registered schools, which can assist Faculty Advisors or club leaders in running practice simulations.
+Please feel free to e-mail the AMUN Executive Office at mail@amun.org if you have any questions about the AMUN Rules of Procedure.